ICIL (7 week online course)

 - “I really enjoyed undertaking this course and am very grateful for all the feedback that has been given throughout.
 The enthusiasm of the tutors for the course has been very clear from the outset and the encouragement they have given to students is on of the strengths of the course.”

-The course will run over a 6 week period, starting on Tuesday 22nd October and finishing on Monday 3rd December 2019.
-The course will consist of three on-line modules and will take approximately 50 hours to complete.
-Each students will receive support from a named tutor online.
+The course will run over a 7 week period, starting on Tuesday 27th October and finishing on Monday 14th December 2020.
+The course will consist of three on-line modules and will take approximately 60 hours to complete.
+Each student will receive support from a named tutor online.